collective/collective.plonefinder/README.txt

 - to store selected contents in zope3 forms (portlet forms as example)

-- for collective.ckeditor or any possible wysiwyg editor for referencing images or contents inside a rich text field, it's also possible to upload files / images and create folders with this product (big part of code taken from collective.uploadify)
+- for collective.ckeditor or any possible wysiwyg editor for referencing images or contents inside a rich text field, it's also possible to upload files / images and create folders with this product (dependency to collective.quickupload)

 - for referencable fields inside AT edit forms